manojm-dev/Buttlerbot/README.md

 1. use vscode tasks shortcut and choose: `Install Dependencies`
 2. use vscode tasks shortcut and choose: `Build RelWithDebInfo`
-3. type `sourcews` in terminal for sourcing the workspace

 ### In normal ros humble installed in host machine